GDM has been in business since 1982. Our clientele are people involved with conducting and managing agriculture research.

 Authorized distributors market and support the GDM family of software products for the following countries:

-Algeria, Argentina, Australia, Austria, Bangladesh, Belarus, Belgium, Bolivia, Brazil, Bulgaria, Chile, Colombia, Costa Rica, Croatia, Czech Republic, Denmark, Dominica, Ecuador, Egypt, El Salvador, Estonia, Finland, France, Germany, Greece, Guatemala, Guyana, Honduras, Hungary, India, Israel, Italy, Ireland, Ivory Coast, Japan, Kenya, Korea, Latvia, Lithuania, Luxembourg, Malawi, Martinique, Mexico, Morocco, Namibia, Netherlands, New Zealand, Nicaragua, Nigeria, Norway, Pakistan, Panama, Paraguay, Peru, Poland, Portugal, Puerto Rico, Romania, Russia, Serbia, Singapore, Sri Lanka, South Africa, Slovenia, Slovak Republic, Spain, Swaziland, Sweden, Switzerland, Thailand, Tunisia, Turkey, Uganda, Ukraine, United Kingdom, Uruguay, Venezuela, and Zambia.
+Albania, Algeria, Argentina, Australia, Austria, Bangladesh, Belarus, Belgium, Bolivia, Brazil, Brunei, Bulgaria, Burkina Faso, Cambodia, Chile, Colombia, Costa Rica, Croatia, Cyprus, Czech Republic, Denmark, Dominica, Ecuador, Egypt, El Salvador, Estonia, Finland, France, Germany, Greece, Guadeloupe, Guatemala, Guyana, Honduras, Hungary, India, Indonesia, Israel, Italy, Ireland, Ivory Coast, Japan, Kenya, Korea, Laos, Latvia, Lithuania, Luxembourg, Macedonia, Malawi, Malaysia, Martinique, Mexico, Morocco, Myanmar, Namibia, Netherlands, New Zealand, Nicaragua, Nigeria, Norway, Pakistan, Panama, Paraguay, Peru, Philippines, Poland, Portugal, Puerto Rico, Romania, Russia, Serbia, Singapore, Sri Lanka, South Africa, Slovenia, Slovak Republic, Spain, Swaziland, Sweden, Switzerland, Thailand, Tunisia, Turkey, Uganda, Ukraine, United Kingdom, Uruguay, Venezuela, Vietnam, and Zambia.

 See Representatives for contact information.